Australia - A Continent for a Nation

 Some jurists have held that this separation occurred in 1954 with enactment amongst the Commonwealth Realms of their individual ‘Royal Style and Titles’ Acts Others hold the opinion that divisibility actually took place at the time of the Statute of Westminster in 1931 but the concept of multiple crowns worn by a shared monarch began to make its appearance in earlier Acts.

 In a political sense, the ‘crown of the United Kingdom’ became divisible upon enactment of ‘The Commonwealth of Australia constitution Act’ in 1900.
 That Act established in law a constitution which, although under the crown, vested independent sovereignty in the people.
-In 1982 the English Court of Appeal held that “in matters of law and government the Queen of the United Kingdom, for example, is entirely independent and distinct from the Queen of Canada” and that same year Australia’s then Chief Justice, Sir Harry Gibbs stated that: “The allegiance which Australians owe to Her Majesty is owed not as British subjects but as subjects of the Queen of Australia.”
+In 1982 the English Court of Appeal held that “in matters of law and government the King of the United Kingdom, for example, is entirely independent and distinct from the King of Canada” and that same year Australia’s then Chief Justice, Sir Harry Gibbs stated that: “The allegiance which Australians owe to Her Majesty is owed not as British subjects but as subjects of the King of Australia.”

 However, this ‘divisibility’ was nowhere more apparent than in a judgment handed down by the High Court of Australia in 1999 on the matter of the eligibility of the One Nation candidate, Heather Hill had been elected into the Australian Senate on a One Nation ticket in the 1988 federal Election.